 - Sail in the afternoon.
 Most people tend to book ferry crossings either first thing in the morning, or last thing at night.
 On the busier routes, these are the ferry times which will fill up the faster and often sell out the quickest.
 So book a crossing in the afternoon when its less busy, and you are more likely to bag yourself a bargain.

 - Avoid peak times.
 Sailing between October to March is usually the cheapest, excluding Christmas and New Year.
 Avoiding the peak summer season is the easiest way to get the best rate.
 April, May and September will again likely be cheaper than the main summer season June through August.
 As a general rule of thumb, avoid school holidays if possible.

 - The more you fit in your car, the cheaper the price per head.

 - Overnight sailings work out cheapest when four are travelling and you all share a cabin, the difference between a two berth cabin and four berth cabin is usually only a few pound.

 - Don’t book a cabin.
 Most overnight sailings require you to have a cabin, some though allow you to just book a seat, which is usually cheaper.

-- Most companies run their best offers in January, so is often the best time to book, especially for getting a good deal on a summer sailing.
+- Look out for Special Offers.
+Most companies run their best offers in January, so is often the best time to book, especially for getting a good deal on a summer sailing.